How to Get Into Medical School: The Complete Guide (2025)

 - Course rigor and progression (Did you take advanced bio/chem/physics?
 How’d you bounce back from setbacks?)

 For the academic sections of your application, admissions officers are asking themselves, “Can this student succeed in our curriculum without burning out?
 Have they shown the discipline and resilience med school requires?”
+If your undergraduate program doesn’t fully demonstrate your capabilities, don’t worry—you’re not out of the running!
+Excelling in a Master’s or post-bacc program can help you to boost your GPA, demonstrating that you’re capable of the academic excellence med schools are looking for.

 See: What GPA Do You Need to Get Into Medical School?